Twenty five years of service

 A Guidance Manual for Watershed Resident.

-Completed and toured a forestry exhibit comparing the performance of short 45 year indistrial forestry and a long rotation 145 year cutting cycle.
+Completed a forestry exhibit comparing the performance of short 45 year indistrial forestry and a long rotation 145 year forest management.
 Our findings were published in a booklet titled Forests That Work.
-Our conclusions called for a new, community based forestry.
+Our conclusions called for a new community-based forestry.

-We developed the Watershed Rapid Assessment Manual for use by watershed protection activists.
+We developed the Watershed Rapid Assessment Manual for use by local watershed protection activists.

 Opened the Coast Range Association web site www.coastrange.org